sjtugrc/Uni-RNA/README.md

 ## Installation

+If you unzip the code from compressed file, please run `git init` to initialize the git repository.
+We need git info. to track the version of the code.

 ```bash
 pip install .
 ```

 ## How to use

 We provide jupyter notebook to demonstrate how to use the pretrained model.
 You can find the notebook in the `examples` directory.
+The model weights is stored in the `weights` directory.

 ### Transformers